tofitsch/indicoscraper/README.md

 ## Intro
-Script to download all slides (pdf) from indico using the official [API](https://docs.getindico.io/en/stable/http-api/).
+Script to bulk-download slides (pdf) from indico using the official [API](https://docs.getindico.io/en/stable/http-api/).

 ## Setup
-Create an API key in your indico instance, e.g. here: https://indico.cern.ch/user/api/
+Create an API key in your indico instance here: https://indico.cern.ch/user/api/

 Create a file named `api.secret` containing your HTTP API key `Token` in the first line and the `Secret` in the second.